 Nothing he did turned out like his dad’s, until he found one of his dad’s old employees as well as some old footage: “My godfather had filmed him in the 2000s.
 There was this dodgy video, I was like, ‘Oh yeah, that's how he does it’.”

-Diogo has been making tarts for four years now, first for his cafe Village on Cloey, also in Clovelly, and now out of Tuga, a tiny, counter-only bakery down the road.
-They are exceptional – with a pastry that’s loudly brittle, layered like the edge of a croissant, and buttery but without an unctuous aftertaste.
+Diogo has been making tarts for four years now, first for his Clovelly cafe Village on Cloey – since revamped as Tuga Village – and now out of Tuga, a tiny, counter-only bakery down the road.
+They are exceptional, with a pastry that’s loudly brittle, layered like the edge of a croissant, and buttery but without an unctuous aftertaste.
 The egg-custard inside is the texture of just-molten chocolate and tastes like caramelised custard and Christmas.